-Having itchy breasts is a common finding and generally occurs with increases in breast size related to weight gain.
+An itchy breast is a common finding and can occur with increases in breast size related to weight gain.
 It can also be related to dry skin, allergies or infection.
-These situations will often resolve on their own or with treatment prescribed by the doctor.
+Itchiness from these situations will often resolve on its own, but it can be managed with treatment prescribed by your doctor.

 In some cases, it is possible for itchiness to be accompanied by other symptoms like redness, local swelling, increased breast sensitivity, pain or nipple discharge.
 These symptoms may be a sign of cancer, in which case treatment should be initiated promptly following diagnosis.

-When breast itchiness is very intense, lasts for weeks, or does not improve with home interventions, you should follow-up with your doctor to identify the underlying cause of itching so that appropriate treatment can be started.
+If your itchy breast is very intense, lasts for several weeks, or does not improve with home interventions, you should follow-up with your doctor to identify the underlying cause of itching so that appropriate treatment can be started.

 The most common causes of itchy breasts are: